Hillbilly Golf is definitely an “I’ve been to Gatlinburg” checklist item. If you haven’t been there, have you really been to Gatlinburg?

 - Groups (15 people or more, one transaction)

 Spectators are charged the same price as players.
 Strollers and pets are not allowed.

 Guests who play a second game can also do so for only $5.99, which is good for three days after the first visit if you keep your scorecard.

 Hillbilly Golf is open from March through November from 9 am-10 pm, weather permitting.

 During the early spring and fall months, the ride is dark and the course is lit.
 Visitors are treated to a view of the Gatlinburg lights that can’t be topped.

 If Hillbilly Golf ever closes due to weather, guests will receive a raincheck.

-Insider tip: Parking is available in front of the business, but it can be limited.
-Plan on spending an hour for one course, 90 minutes to two hours for both courses.
+Plan on spending at least an hour for one course and 90 minutes to two hours for both courses.

 Snacks are available, but don’t arrive super hungry – offerings are limited.

-Have you been to Hillbilly Golf?
+Have you been to Hillbilly Golf in the Smokies?
 Let us know in the comments!